Hugo Gaston: 2023: Loss of form and Unsportsmanlike conduct

+2024: ATP final, Challenger title

+In January, Gaston entered the 2024 Australian Open as a lucky loser and lost in the second round to 12th seed Taylor Fritz.

+In June, Gaston won his first Challenger title of the season in Lyon as the top seed, defeating fellow countryman Alexandre Muller in the final.

+At the 2024 Generali Open Kitzbühel he reached the quarterfinals defeating Daniel Altmaier and seventh seed Roberto Carballés Baena.
+He reached his second career ATP semifinal defeating top seed and defending champion Sebastián Báez in the longest three-set match of his career, lasting three hours and eight minutes.
+He reached his second final after defeating another Argentine Facundo Díaz Acosta, following his retirement.
+As a result he returned to the top 65 moving 30 positions up in the singles rankings on 29 July 2024 and in the top 60 a week later.

+2025: Fifth Challenger title, back to top 100

+In September, Gaston won his first Challenger title in more than a year at the Open de Rennes, defeating Stan Wawrinka in the final.
+In October, he reached a new Challenger final at the Open de Roanne, losing to Otto Virtanen.
+As a result, Gaston returned into the top 100 on 13 October 2025.
+Later in the month, Gaston won his second Challenger title of the season at the Brest Challenger, defeating Eliot Spizzirri in the final.

 Playing style

 Gaston is known for his unique and unorthodox style of play.
 He is left-handed and utilizes the wide serve on the advantage court like many left-handed players.
 Gaston weaponizes dropshots often in his matches.
 He is known to hit dropshots after bringing his opponent out wide with his serve, to make them cover more of the court.
 After his fourth round loss to Dominic Thiem, Gaston said "I love to do some dropshots.
 But I can do all the shots in my game, so it's important to change".
 Thiem said of him "I haven't seen in a very long time a player with such a big touch in his hands, his dropshots are just from another planet".
 Gaston has a varied playing style and hits sliced forehands as well as backhands to destabilize his opponents.
 His favourite surface is clay and his backhand is his favourite groundstroke.